podzimekdavid/SunPortal/README.md

 For interaction between the server and client devices, SignalR or HTTP requests are used.
 The client devices are based on the [UniPi Patron S107-P370](https://www.unipi.technology/cs/unipi-patron-s107-p370), an industrial-grade PLC (Programmable Logic Controller) platform.

-SunPortal has been tested with solar inverters and MPPT controllers from Victron Energy, with data acquisition performed through the Victron VE.Bus protocol.
+SunPortal has been tested with solar inverters and MPPT controllers from Studer, with data acquisition performed through the appropriate protocols.

 The entire project was developed in about one week.
 While it is not perfect or production-ready, I really enjoyed working on it.